jch00oo/CAA-Data-Analysis-Project/README.md

 In the context of the CalCon newsletter, engagement is segmented in three ways:
 1. *Subscribers*: individuals signed up to receive CalCon monthly newsletters
-2. *Openers*: subcribers who have opened an email newsletter
+2. *Openers*: subscribers who have opened an email newsletter
 3. *Clickers*: Openers who have clicked a URL link

 The conversion rate between opens to clicks is defined as the number of people who have clicked a link over the number of people who have opened a CalCons newsletter.